Poultry shed disinfection – coccidial oocysts – broiler / floor reared birds

 The poultry shed will then be ready to re-fit with cleaned and disinfected equipment.

 Biosecurity is essential to prevent disease and economic loss and a clear and well documented biosecurity programme should be set out and implemented.

 Insects and rodents are major disease transmitters so effective insect and rodent control is crucial.
 In the case of coccidial oocysts the major vector, along with many other bacterial and viral diseases is caused by cross-contamination between poultry sheds on the boots and clothing of the poultry staff.
 This shows the importance of CocciSol foot dips and clothing changes.

 It is essential to have clear signage and monitoring to ensure the foot dips and hand sanitation for biosecurity practices are adhered to, and all staff are fully trained on best practices.

 Restricted access needs to be in place for all vehicles and visitors.

 All staff areas including break rooms, corridors, toilets need to be cleaned and disinfected every 2 days.

 Agrismart provides water management solutions aimed at providing an ROI of around 36 months.
 Agrismart’s water solution is over 75% self-sustainable.
-Providing an alternative source of water to mains incorporating rainwater harvesting, low energy pumps, water treatment, water storage and water system installation.
+Providing an alternative source of water to mains incorporating rainwater harvesting, solar powered water pumps, water treatment, water storage and water system installation.
 Providing your agricultural business with a complete water management solution and alternative to mains water.

 Investing in water treatment for your agricultural business increases yields and reduces mortality.
 Bacterial infection can build up in water tanks, pipework, and water troughs, leading to poor water quality, a prevalence of disease and also affects milk and meat production.